-The tick bites occur before any allergic reactions to mammalian meats.
-The allergic reactions to meat are typically delayed for 2-10 hours after eating the meat.
-The allergen in the meat to which people react is called “alphagal”.
+The tick bite occurs before any allergic reaction to mammalian meats.
+The allergic reactions to mammalian meat are typically delayed for 2-10 hours after eating the meat.
+The carbohydrate allergen in the meat to which people react is called “alphagal”.

-Some people are so sensitive to alphagal, they react to mammal products, particularly, their milks and gelatine.
-Any product derived from mammals may cause allergic reactions, making avoidance very difficult as the allergen may be found in a wide range of agents used in medical treatments, as well as in foods.
+Some people are so sensitive to alphagal, they react to products that come from or are made from mammals such as cow's milk and gelatine.
+Any product made from or by mammals may cause allergic reactions.
+Avoidance of the allergen is therefore very difficult as it may be found in a wide range of products used in foods and medical treatments.